carbon-language/carbon-lang/mlir/docs/SPIRVToLLVMDialectConversion.md

   entry point.
 For example, `LocalSize` provides information about the work-group size that can be reused.

-  In order to preserve this inforamtion, `spv.ExecutionMode` is converted to a struct global variable that stores the execution mode id and any variables associated with it.
+  In order to preserve this information, `spv.ExecutionMode` is converted to a struct global variable that stores the execution mode id and any variables associated with it.
 In C, the struct has the structure shown below.